coderefinery/manuals/host.md

 ## Streaming

+(Zoom provided a way to do streaming directly from it, but we don't use it anymore.)

 All of the steps needed to record mean that you can stream, too.
 In fact, you could look at streaming as a side-effect of recording (or a